mdxtoc/qtpi/docs/QKD_results.md

 So cleverer Eve seems to have got away with it.
 With the checks that are described in BB84 she's invisible, given the very large initial assumption that she has prior knowledge of Alice and Bob's initial one-time hash keys.

-But not quite invisible.
-In these days of GPS clocks Alice and Bob could pore over their logs.
-Some of the exchanges will be slower than Alice would expect, because Eve provokes Bob to restart.
-So perhaps between 9 and 9.30 every morning she can play mad Alice, Bob can report arrival times, and they can try to spot her.
-They'd better not compare times over the network, because Eve will intercept and report arrival times for her, and Alice will see the times she would get if Eve wasn't there.
-Bob should take a printout of his arrival times to that park in Zurich.
-At that point Eve should burn the code books and run: nobody is truly undetectable.

 <a name="notreally"></a>
-## - but probably not
+## Or maybe not ... but wait a minute

 Restarts are part of the simulation because I wanted to watch the statistical variation of the choice mechanisms.
 They wouldn't be part of a real implementation, because a restart exposes the one-time hash keys more than once.
 So Alice would go for a large number of &sigma;s, long hash keys and a large minimum number of checkbits, and things would work out as in the first cleverer Eve test above: that is, she would hide perfectly.
 It looks as if there is a security hole.

-But Alice has cryptographers for friends.
+But Alice has programmers for friends.
 They tell her to try to smoke Eve out.
-Every now and then, preferably when she has many more than the mean number of code bits, she should send a message as long as _all_ her code bits (less the ones she needs to refresh the hash keys).
+Every now and then she should send a message as long as _all_ her code bits (less the ones she needs to refresh the hash keys).
 If she's connected directly to Bob he won't stumble, because he will have the same number of code bits as she does.
-But if Eve is in the way then she is in trouble: she probably won't have agreed as many code bits with Bob as Alice has agreed with her.
-So she can either send Bob a shorter message or run away.
+But if Eve is in the way then she is in trouble: she probably won't have agreed the same number of code bits with Bob as Alice has agreed with her.
+So she can either send Bob a different message or run away.

 I've simulated this defence.
 Every four messages or so, choosing at random, Alice sees if she has more than the expected number *n*/2-*n*/8-5*w* of secret code bits.
 If so, she makes up a random message of the same length as her code-bit sequence and fires it at whoever is listening on the quantum channel.
 If it's Eve she has a small chance of having as many or more code bits, but that's not enough for a long life.

 The command is

         (cd examples/BB84_QKD; time ../../Qtpi nr_Alice.qtp nr_Bob.qtp functions.qtp LogAlice.qtp LogBob.qtp
                                                     nr_superEve.qtp LogEve.qtp SystemAEB.qtp)

   * The logging process plays the r&ocirc;le of the Zurich park.
 If the message that Bob logged is not the one that Alice logged, and neither of them logged quantum or classical interference, then it's an 'undetected corrupt message'.
 Alice should fire at Eve about 1/8 of the time, and Eve can only duck a small proportion.
-116 hits out of about 125 shots: Eve is no longer undectable.
+116 hits out of about 125 shots: it seems that Eve is no longer undectable.

         length of message?
 1000
         length of a hash key?
 20